Outlier’s work is only possible because of you.

 The land bank sells much of its inventory for cheap.
 It only cost Anthony $1,000 plus a few hundred in closing fees to purchase a house on Steel Street on Detroit’s northwest side.
 The house was, predictably, in rough shape.
 It had to be completely renovated and it needed a new roof.

-She moved in right away in July and, with the help of family members, Anthony started tearing out walls and ceilings, making steady progress by maxing out her credit card.
-Meanwhile, her son Elijah lived with his dad for two months until the house was habitable for both of them.
+She bought the home in July and, with the help of family members, Anthony started tearing out walls and ceilings, making steady progress by maxing out her credit card.
+She says she moved in towards the end of the year.
+Her son Elijah lived with his dad for two months until the house was habitable for both of them.
 Her three other children — now ages 10, 20 and 21 — moved in over the following few months.

 Anthony, who works as a bus driver for the Southfield school district, applied to the city’s 0% Interest Home Repair Loan Program to help cover some of the expenses that September.
 The program requires applicants to submit a blood lead test for children under age 6 living in the home.
 After testing Elijah’s blood, Anthony discovered her child had been exposed to lead, likely when they tore down walls covered in lead paint.